devesh905/Ola-Data-Analytics-Project/README.md

-# OLA Data Analysis Project
+# OLA Data Analytics Project

 ## Project Overview
 This project is an in-depth analysis of OLA ride data, visualized through a comprehensive Power BI dashboard.
 The dashboard consists of five pages, answering various business questions related to ride volume, customer and driver ratings, vehicle types, booking statuses, revenue, and more.